We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 These are the search terms you want to hit.

-Read my SaaS keyword research to learn more about finding SaaS keywords.
+Read my SaaS SEO guide to learn more about finding SaaS keywords.

 3. Address competitor pain points early: